Avizc/avizc.github.io/_posts/2017-07-08-play-date-at-airlines-part-2.md

 When you undergo training they state all the federal fines and prison time for doing various things to the airlines.
 With the overall safety and security, PII, and other things employees have access to there are scary paragraphs and paragraphs of warnings on everything they do.
 So most folks are naturally not going to want to poke around or aren’t bothered enough to do so.

 In an odd twist during training we were warned but also taught how to look up frequent flier numbers by finding information on celebrities.
-Sure everything I knew at least forgot how to do it since the Premier Desk can easily do that for you but what about the folks like me who didn’t?
+Sure everyone I knew at least forgot how to do it since the Premier Desk can easily do that for you but what about the folks like me who didn’t?

 Not that it really matters because there are a slew of other ways an airline employee can get access to your information if they wanted to.